W-Net-AI/LISP-CV/Readme.md

 http://opencv-srf.blogspot.com/2011/11/mouse-events.html

 to the SET-MOUSE-CALLBACK example.
-Doing that will give you an idea of how to convert C++ OpenCv code you find online to Lisp.
+Comparing the C++ code to the Lisp code will give you an idea of how to convert C++ OpenCv code you find online to Lisp.

 All the constants are as so: